• Welcome to The SAHM Survival Guide!

 Take along kid songs in the car written on index cards so you can figure out the words in a pinch!

 Keep a group of favorite songs or finger plays written on index cards in the car for moments when your child(ren) want to sing or chant.
-Many times just simple moments of interaction break up the drive enough to allow for a calmer trip, or buy you a few more moments to get to that next rest stop!
+Many times, just simple moments of interaction break up the drive enough to allow for a calmer trip or buy you a few more moments to get to that next rest stop!

-Try assembling this go-to kit of easy activities for your next road trip traveling with kids.
+>>Try this collection of car games for road trips on your next road trip traveling with kids.<<

 I think the key to traveling with children is if they are content to just watch the trees go by, let them.